An investment in real property comes with ongoing costs to maintain property value, extend its useful life and meet property standards.

 Examples of eligible expenses and justifiable increases:

 A small landlord with only one property for rent incurs the cost of $16,000 to complete major repairs to the well and septic system.
 This landlord is eligible to apply for an increase of 6.15% spread over three years.
+The increase will remain in place for a period of 20 years.

 A landlord with one 60 unit building completes balcony and exterior repairs to the building.
 The total cost is $1,200,000.00.
 This landlord is eligible to apply for an increase of 9% spread over 3 years.
+The increase will remain in place for a period of 10 years.